CodeWizard-1/booking_hotel/README.md

 The hotel search form by city is located on the main page and allows users to search for hotels by selecting a city from a drop-down menu, the desired check-in date and check-out date.
 After which the user is redirected to a page that displays all hotels in the selected city.

 ![Alt text](hotel/documentation/image-27.png)

 ### **Home page**

-On the main page there is a block with the advantages of booking on this site
+On the main page there is a block with the advantages of booking on this site.

 ![Alt text](hotel/documentation/image-6.png)

 The next block is a block with selected offers of rooms from different hotels.
-The user can see basic information about the room, such as city, price per night, number of likes, hotel and room name.
+The user can see basic information about the room such as city, price per night, number of likes, hotel and room name.
 By clicking on the room card, the user will go directly to the room page.

 ![Alt text](hotel/documentation/image-7.png)

 You can control which rooms will be added to this block on the main screen from the admin panel.

 ![Alt text](hotel/documentation/image-12.png)
 ![Alt text](hotel/documentation/image-8.png)

 The next block comes with selected hotels.

 ![Alt text](hotel/documentation/image-9.png)